 That’s right.
 Despite the huge popularity of their puppy ads during their previous Big Game stings, neither of the two 2016 Budweiser Super Bowl commercials featured an adorable puppy.
 Why?
 It’s simple – as beloved as they are, Anheuser-Busch discovered that the puppy ads don’t sell beer.

-Last year, Budweiser treated us to two commercials for Super Bowl 50.
+Back in 2016, Budweiser treated us to two commercials for Super Bowl 50.
 The first, called “Simply Put,” was a public service announcement starring a very frank Helen Mirren reminding all of us that anyone who drives drunk is a “short-sighted, utterly useless, oxygen-wasting human form of pollution, a Darwin-award-deserving, selfish coward.”
 Gee Helen, but what do you really think?

 The second Budweiser 2016 Super Bowl commercial starred the famous Budweiser Clydesdales in a 30-second ad called “Not Backing Down.”
 The commercial focused on the product itself and was meant to be along the lines of 2015’s year’s Budweiser ad, “Brewed the Hard Way.”
 It was a tough spot bragging that this beer means business.